 Chidi Okwudire IT Professional.
 ERP Enthusiast.
 NetSuite Certified (Administrator, SuiteCloud Developer II, and ERP Consultant).
 Celigo Certified (Level 4+).
 Passionate About Empowerment Through Knowledge Sharing.
 Always Eager to Learn.

-How To Understand The Dispatcher Script Pattern
+How To Easily Understand The Dispatcher Script Pattern

 7 min read

 Anyway, identifying the cause of the problem is helpful, but how can he solve the issue?
 His script is currently the 12th on the list.
-While he can move his script into the top 10, it means another script will stop running and he cannot quickly assess the impact.
+While he can move his script into the top 10, it means another script will stop running, and he cannot quickly assess the impact.
 Moreover, some of these scripts were developed way before he joined the company and he does not quite know what they do.
 To make matters worse, he is under time pressure as the finance team needs to close the books urgently.
 Thus, studying the scripts and refactoring them, while a good idea in the long term, is not quite an option either.
 In desperation, he reaches out to NS support again asking if they can raise the client script limit (even temporarily) in their account from 10 to 12.
 The answer is a predictable “No” (Who does this Larry think he is anyway?!).
 Larry is not sure where to go from here.

 Hopefully, you’re not reading this article because you are in a situation like Larry’s (but if you are, we’ve got you covered).
 In this article, you will learn what the dispatcher script pattern is and how you can leverage it to prevent situations like Larry’s in the first place and/or to quickly and effectively “combine” (un)related scripts without refactoring them.